Lorant de Bastyai

 Lorant de Bastyai was a member of the international falconry community.
 He is perhaps best known in the United Kingdom for establishing the Welsh Hawking Club (Clwb Hebogwyr Cymru).
 He was also an honorary member of the British Falconers Club, the Hawking Club of Great Britain, the North American Falconry Club, the Austrian, German and French Associations.
-He was born in Szeged, Hungary in 1910.
+He was born in Szeged, Hungary, in 1910.
 His father's (Áládar Bastyai Holtzer) love of hunting, horses and racing pigeons fuelled Lorant's early passion for nature and birds in particular.
 A chance encounter with a visiting British falconer launched a career that would span 60 years and have a profound impact in reviving a sport that had become all but extinct.

 Background

-According to the English falconer Major C R E Radclyffe: "in the summer of 1902 my friend Prince Odescalchi asked me to introduce falconry to Hungary.
-It seems ironic that British falconers were asked to reintroduce falconry to the lands where its spread across Europe, bought from the east by the Huns and Magyars, first began over 1.000 years ago.
-In early 20th century Britain, the sport was also virtually unknown and Radclyffe was one of only a handful of active falconers.
-He sent Richard Best, falconer to the famous Old Hawking Club, along with members of the infant British Falconer's Club and a team of peregrines, to Prince Odescalchi where they enjoyed good hawking on the Hungarian plains near Tuszér.
-Sadly, the prince was killed in the Great War and the rebirth of Hungarian falconry was delayed."
+According to the English falconer Major C R E Radclyffe, "In the summer of 1902, my friend Prince Odescalchi asked me to introduce falconry to Hungary.
+It seems ironic that British falconers were asked to reintroduce falconry to the lands where it spread across Europe, brought from the east by the Huns and Magyars, first began over 1.000 years ago.
+In early 20th-century Britain, the sport was also virtually unknown, and Radclyffe was one of only a handful of active falconers.
+He sent Richard Best, falconer to the famous Old Hawking Club, along with members of the infant British Falconer's Club and a team of peregrines, to Prince Odescalchi, where they enjoyed good hawking on the Hungarian plains near Tuszér.
+Sadly, the prince was killed in the Great War, and the rebirth of Hungarian falconry was delayed."

 In 1930, Lord Géza Kiss de Nemeskér was shooting in Scotland and met a lady interested in falconry.
 On learning that there were no falconers in Hungary, Mrs MacLean arranged for a friend of hers, Colonel Stephen Biddulph, to visit with his falconers.
 Colonel Biddulph was a retired officer in the British Indian Army and arrived in Hungary with falconers from the north of India (now Pakistan) to set up a hawking establishment at Gödöllő.
 Lorant, then aged 16, was returning to school in Budapest from the summer break on his uncle's farm in Szeged.
 He chanced upon one of the Pakistani falconers travelling on the same train.
 Lorant spoke no Urdu and the falconer no Hungarian, but it was clear they shared an interest, and Lorant was invited to Gödöllö.